Any22/Any22/README.md

+- 👋 Hi, I’m Saba Akhtar, a software engineer with a strong dedication to crafting scalable solutions.
+With over 2.5 years of hands-on experience, I've had the privilege of working extensively with microservices architecture and Spring Boot frameworks to power mission-critical applications in the banking sector.
-- 👋 Hi,I’m Saba Akhtar.I am a versatile Frontend Web Designer and Developer.
-Hands on experience in HTML5, CSS3, Bootstrap4, JavaScript (vanilla and ES6), React.js I have Specialization in building responsive and user-friendly websites.
+- I am also a Frontend Developer.
+Hands-on experience in HTML5, CSS3, Bootstrap4, JavaScript (vanilla and ES6), and React.js .I have a specialization in building responsive and user-friendly websites.

-- 👀  I’m currently looking for a suitable position as Associate Software Engineer/ Front End Web Developer / Junior Developer.
+- 👀  I’m currently looking for a suitable position as  a Software Engineer/ Integration Engineer / Backend developer
-- 🌱 I’m currently learning React.js and basic topics in Amazon Web Services.
+- 🌱 I’m currently learning AI.
-- 📫 you can reach me through linkedIn: https://www.linkedin.com/in/sabaakhtar/
+- 📫 you can reach me through LinkedIn: https://www.linkedin.com/in/sabaakhtar/